microsoft/app-innovation-team/1. labs/walkthrough-bot-dotnet/README-AzDevOps.md

     ## Adding CI/CD pipelines to the Bot using Azure DevOps

 #### Creating Azure DevOps account and project

 1. Go to https://dev.azure.com and get successfully sign-in with your Employee or Microsoft account.

-2. If it's the first time you join to Azure DevOps you will need to create an organization, if it's for personal usage you can keep your username as organization.
+2. If it's the first time you join to Azure DevOps you will need to [create an organizationt](https://azure.microsoft.com/en-us/free/), if it's for personal usage you can keep your username as organization.

 3. Once you have been configured your organization a new project has been created as default, let's ignore that project and let's create a new one with the following attributes: